Do I need to bring a partner?

 We have 2 options for beginners.

-Salsa 1 - In this class you learn to dance with a partner.
-Held on Monday evening and Saturday afternoon.
+Salsa 1, in this class you learn to dance with a partner.
+Held Monday evening and Saturday afternoon.

-Beginner Body Movement & Shines - This is a non-partnering class where you develop Salsa body movement & Shines (fancy footwork).
-Held on Saturdays conveniently in back to back time slots with Salsa 1.
+Body Movement 1, This is a non-partnering class where you develop Salsa body movement, plus a bit of Shines (fancy footwork).
+Held on Saturdays conveniently after Salsa 1.

 What do I wear to class?